rzbrk/satdb/README.md

 ### Installation of Python scripts and dependencies

 `satdb` uses [`pipenv`](https://pipenv.pypa.io/) to create and manage a virtualenv environment and keeps track of all the dependencies.
 Therefore, it is recommended to install pipenv before.
-In addition, `satdb` uses ['python 3.8'](https://www.python.org/).
+In addition, `satdb` uses [Python 3.8](https://www.python.org/).

 To install the python scripts in a pipenv virtual environment, execute [`./setup.py`](https://raw.githubusercontent.com/rzbrk/satdb/master/setup.py):